Samurai II: Duel at Ichijoji Temple: Plot

-Musashi walks alone from the mountains to the seashore, then to the farm fields, "in search of knowledge and to complete his character as a respectable samurai".
-It is evening as he stops by a hut and prepares a bandana on his forehead.
-He tells a young lad to go, but he refuses, saying that he lives there and knows Musashi will duel with Old Baiken nearby.
+Musashi is walking alone "in search of knowledge and to complete his character as a respectable samurai".
+He stops by a hut and prepares a bandana on his forehead.
+There is a boy, Jotaro, waiting nearby.
+Musashi tells him to go, but he refuses, saying that he lives there and knows Musashi is about to have a duel.
 Shisido Baiken arrives with two aides.
 The two men face off, Musashi with his katana, Baiken with rapidly swinging ball and chain and scythe (kusarigama).
 After a tense battle Musashi delivers a killing thrust.
 An old man passing by chastises Musashi, commenting that although he is a skilled fencer, he lacks chivalry and is not mentally relaxed, thus is not a true samurai.
+The boy, Jotaro is an orphan, and follows Musashi on his journey.

-The boy, whose name is Jotaro and is an orphan, follows Musashi on his journey.
-In Kyoto, Otsu still waits, selling fans by the bridge.
-Akemi comes by and notices her sadness, they talk, Akemi says she longs for a certain man also.
-Toji comes and grabs Akemi to take her back to entertain Seijuro Yoshioka, a wealthy Martial Arts School owner.
-Toji and Oko discuss how rich they will be by pimping out Akemi.
-Matahachi still hangs around the house also and sings a mournful song.
+In Kyoto, a woman named Otsu is selling fans by the bridge.
+Another woman, Akemi comes by and notices her sadness, they talk.
+A warrior, Toji, comes and grabs Akemi to take her back to entertain Seijuro Yoshioka, a wealthy Martial Arts School owner.
+Toji and another man, Oko, discuss how rich they will be after pimping out Akemi.

-At the Yoshioka school Musashi keeps dueling with the students, laying a beating on them one by one.
-Believing all the students are not powerful enough, he demands a match with Seijuro, the school master.
-Later Seijuro arrives to see his wounded students, defeated by who they consider a back country fencer.
+Meanwhile, at the Yoshioka school, Musashi duels the students, beating them one by one.
+After, he demands a match with Seijuro, the school master.
+Later Seijuro arrives to see his wounded students, defeated by someone they consider a back country fencer.
 Seijuro prepares for a duel but is stopped by Toji, who says Musashi is not good enough for the master.
 The men whisper and plan.
 They attack his room en masse but Musashi is gone.
 He left a note saying Seijuro is to post his time and place for a duel by Sanjuro Bridge the next day.

 Back at the house, Oko and Toji try to cheer up a pensive Seijuro.
 Akemi delivers tea.
 Toji tells him to have his brother Denschichiro fight instead.
-Akemi sees Musashi's note and his signature, realizing it must be her Takezo.
+Akemi sees Musashi's note and his signature, realizing it must be the man she knew as Takezo.
 She goes to tell a stunned Matahachi, who sets out to find his old friend.